 Black pepper vines should be pruned within the first four to six months of planting in order to encourage the development of lateral shoots.
 This also increases yield.
 Unwanted terminal growth should be pruned to boost further development of lateral shoots and spike production.

 Mulching black pepper vines helps conserve moisture as well as protect the roots.
 The feeding roots are located in the top 20 - 24 inches (50 - 60 cm) of the soil, and certain types of mulch help prevent soil erosion.
 Using an appropriate cover crop according to region of production can also help smother weeds and reduce infections among vines.

+A big part of how to grow black pepper is to learn about all the possible dangers the plant may have to face during its development.
 There is a myriad of insect pests and diseases that can damage black pepper vines.
 Learning how to identify them will make the growing process simpler.

 In Asian production, the pepper flea beetle wreaks havoc because the larvae eat out the fruits.
 Pepper weevils and top-shoot borers are known to cause damage by feasting on developing fruits and shoots.

 In order to prevent infestation, vine pruning is beneficial because it shortens the flowering and fruiting period, additionally reducing the time in which spikes are exposed to insect attacks.